nvstly/icons/README.md

 # Ticker Logos (Stocks, Cryptocurrencies, & Forex)
-Along with cropped country flags used for auto generating forex ticker icons.
+Includes transparent and light/white version logos for (almost) all NYSE and NASDAQ stock companies, major cryptocurrencies, alt & memecoins, along with cropped country flags used to auto-generate forex ticker icons.
+Regularly updated to include missing or improved logos.

-These are not stock images, a lot have been customized such as cropping out icons from logos or changing dark font to white.
+These are not all stock images; many have been customized, such as cropping icons from logos or changing dark fonts to white.

+To better suit NVSTly's default dark theme UI, dark logos have been modified to appear in white or light colors, and backgrounds have been made transparent where necessary.
+These transparency adjustments may result in rough edges on some logos.
+Additionally, small logos or icons that were cropped and enlarged to 250x250 may have experienced some loss in quality.

+# Stock Companies (NYSE, NASDAQ, OTC, & more)
+This collection aims to include logos for all NYSE and NASDAQ-listed stock companies, as well as OTC market companies and other major stock exchanges.
+Most logos are sized at 250x250 pixels.

+# Forex
+Includes logos for all major country flags, with flags cropped from the center (except for flags like AUD and NZD, which have been adjusted for better distinction).

+# Cryptocurrencies
+Includes logos for all major cryptocurrencies, along with many altcoins and meme coins.
+Most logos are sized at 250x250 pixels.

+Many logos with circle or coin backgrounds have been replaced with just the logo itself on a transparent background.
+(Still many to do.)

+# Cryptocurrency Exchanges
+Includes logos for all major cryptocurrency exchanges integrated with NVSTly.
+Regularly updated as exchanges are added or removed due to closure or discontinuation.

+# TO DO
+- Re-crop country flags in `forex_icons` so that all are the same size.
+(500x500 or 350x350 TBD)
+- Replace all logos with non-transparent backgrounds with transparent backgrounds
+- Replace all cryptocurrency logos with circular/coin-style backgrounds with logos on transparent backgrounds
+- Add all country flags supported by NVSTly for forex data
+- Add logos for all known cryptocurrency exchanges, including those not integrated with NVSTly
-Mostly transparent logos for (almost) all NYSE & NASDAQ stock companies.
+- Include logos for all NYSE & NASDAQ companies

-Some logos have been selected or modified to be white/lighter for our dark themed website.
-Some logos that weren't originally have been made transparent, resulting in some rough edges that aren't very notceable in our use-case; they are listed further below.

 ---